 Products and goods manufactured in Poland include: electronics, buses and trams (Solaris, Solbus), helicopters and planes (PZL Świdnik, PZL Mielec), trains (Pesa SA, Newag), ships (Gdańsk Shipyard, Szczecin Shipyard, Gdynia Polish Navy Shipyard), military equipment (FB "Łucznik" Radom, Bumar-Łabędy SA), medicines (Polpharma, Polfa), food (Tymbark, Hortex, E. Wedel), clothes (LLP), glass, pottery (Bolesławiec), chemical products and others.
 Poland is also one of the world's biggest producers of copper, silver and coal.

 EU Polish Yacht Registration - Highlights:

 I. HIGHLIGHTS OF THE POLISH FLAG REGISTRATION

-• Low Costs for registering your boat, yacht, or jet-ski under the Polish Flag.
-LIMITED-TIME OFFER: Only 399.00 EUR + VAT (where applicable).
+• Low costs for registering your boat, yacht, or jet-ski under the Polish Flag, and also obtaining the Polish MMSI.
+LIMITED-TIME OFFER: Only 469.00 EUR + VAT (where applicable).

 • No Registration Survey needed for boats that are less than 24m